microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

 ## Install Requirements
 ### Windows
-Open a PowerShell window, navigate to this directory, and run the following command:
+Open a PowerShell window as an administrator, navigate to this directory, and run the following command:
 ```powershell
 .\Install-Requirements.ps1
 ```